 Still looking for the perfect present for someone of Polish heritage or just love all things Polish?
 Read on for some late ideas for friends, children and partners.
 They’re not in any particular order, but a few I’ve found online and particularly love.
 Though I prefer to shop in person with small businesses, many of them sell online so join me from my sofa for some classic and more modern Polish gifts.

 On trend Pottery

 Bolesławiec pottery is created in the Śląsk region of Poland.
 It is quite unique yet easily identifiable.
 Most popular today is the white or cream colored ceramic with dark blue, green, yellow, brown, and sometimes red or purple motifs.
 The most common designs include dots, abstract florals, speckles, “windmills”, and my favorite “peacocks eye”.
 Now available in the UK through Polka Dot Lane Pottery base in the North.
-A couple of mugs will set you back £25, but they are long lasting and very desirable.
+A mugs will set you back £25, but they are long lasting and very desirable.
 Most people build up a collection over several years.

 Best of both, Babygro

 Know someone with a new baby?
 This fabulous babygro is brought to you by Spreadshirt.
 It’s available in sizes from newborn to 12 months and is printed on 100% organic cotton.
 It can be bought in different colours (7 in total), through Amazon at £19.99 plus delivery or on their website.

 Folk Tablet/IPad cover